anatstefanski/Matala_1/README.md

 - View available courses
 - Create new courses
 - Create new study sessions
-- No registration to sessions
+- Cannot register to sessions
 - Search and filter courses
 - Edit profile